This article is about the Portugal D2 visa – otherwise known as the entrepreneur visa.

 The Portugal HQA visa is a hybrid investor-entrepreneur residency pathway that matches entrepreneurial investors with Portuguese universities to create and develop a research-driven start up.

-What’s more, the HQA is a pretty risk-free investment.
-In fact, your whole investment is refundable if the visa application fails.
+What’s more, the HQA is a low-risk investment, because your whole investment is refundable if your visa application fails.

 Although the HQA Visa is similar to the Golden Visa in many ways, it has a much faster processing timeline of just 30 days.